aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Prompt.md

 ### `prompttexts`: `@`string... | int

 The displayed texts or [Dialogue line id](../Dialogue%20line%20id.md) of each of the prompt options.
 The amount to specify must be equal or higher than `maxoptions` and each int form must be a valid [Dialogue line id](../Dialogue%20line%20id.md) value or an exception will be thrown.

-For the `@`string form, this supplies the text directly with inline commands support.
+For the `@`string form, this specifies the text directly with inline commands support.
 Every `}` will be replaced by `,` and every `{` will be replaced by `|` which allows the command parser to process commands from a separate SetText after parsing this prompt one.
 This form takes priority over the int one and any other prefix of the string will be ignored and the value will be taken as an int.

 ### `canceloption`: `none` | `-1` | `$`int